 Early-Stage Shin Splints

 In the early-stage of shin splints, a runner will describe a pain that is present when the training run first begins, but then disappears as running continues.
 The pain will often return after exercise or the following morning.
 As the injury progresses, the athlete will experience more time with the pain, and less time without it.
 There is frequently a tender zone along the edge of the tibia that one can map out by pressing with the fingertips as they “march up” along the bone.
 Eventually, if ignored and training continues, the pain may become quite sharp and may focus on a very small area of the bone.
-If this happens a stress fracture may have began developing.
+If this happens a stress fracture of the tibia may result.

-More on Treatment
+More on Treatment of Shin Splits

 The treatment for shin splints is rest and icing.
 Depending upon severity it is typically necessary to completely stop running for a period of time.
 Generally this is done until day-to-day activities are pain-free.
 When running is resumed – and this is where many injured runners make a mistake – it should be significantly more gradual than the routine that lead to the injury initially.
 The concept of relative rest employs lengthening the interval between training as well as decreasing the volume and intensity of training.
 One can often substitute cross-training activities (e.g., bicycling) for running to help increase the interval between running days.
 There should be a graded and gradual increase in run training, keeping an eye-out for the return of any shin splint symptoms.